At a high level, the WordPress membership plugin can run a successful member-focused online business.

 Marketing & Sales

 Creating your membership site is one side of the coin.
 Being able to sell your offerings in the most flexible way possible is another side that’s just as important.
-Features like being able to offer free course trials or gift certificates are easily forgettable when you’re just getting started.
+Features like being able to offer free course trials or coupon codes are easily forgettable when you’re just getting started.
 However, as soon as you start making sales soon enough you’ll find yourself looking for them.

 Marketing And Sales